 Gene editing is not a new concept.
 However, with a new technology called CRISPR, it is even easier to get the desired results from gene editing.
 In this article, Drs Dana Carroll and Jim Tabery from the University of Utah explore what this new technology means for individuals and for society. ...
 Read MoreInternal Medicine

 Medical Ethics & Humanities

-The Division of Medical Ethics and Humanities' mission is to prepare physicians to provide respectful, humane patient care, to address current ethical problems in health care through research and discussion and to engage with providers, patients, and families to resolve their ethical conflicts.
+Medical Ethics and Humanities is a program within the Division of General Internal Medicine.
+Our mission is to prepare physicians to provide respectful, humane patient care, to address current ethical problems in health care through research and discussion and to engage with providers, patients, and families to resolve their ethical conflicts.
 We use relevant medicine, law, moral reasoning, literature, drama, and art to inform physicians about ethical issues and prepare them to empathize and communicate compassionately.

 A conspiracy theory about microchips and the Covid-19 vaccine has recently been circulating through social media.
 You may have heard about it from your friends, family or colleagues.
 In this article the origins of this conspiracy are discussed as well as the reasons it is not true. ...
 Read MoreInternal Medicine